yonaskolb/Stylist/README.md

 Each style can also reference an array other other styles, that will be merged in order

 ## Hot Reloading
-You can choose to watch a file for changes, which means whever that file is changed the styles are reloaded.
+You can choose to watch a file, which means that whever that file is changed the styles are reloaded.
 The file can be a local file on disk or a remote file.
 This can be very useful while developing, as you can make changes on your device without recompiling and see the results instantly!
 To watch a file simply call `watch` on stylist and pass in a URL:

 ```swift